Posts

 Image

 Marc-Andre Hamelin doesn't impose his personality on a variety of music so as to build a cult following.
-Unlike old Hollywood stars, who molded each role onto their public personalities and built their careers on offering the best new version of their marketed presentation, like John Wayne or Cary Grant or Katharine Hepburn.
+This is unlike old Hollywood stars, who molded each role onto their public personalities and built their careers on offering the best new version of their marketed presentation, like John Wayne or Cary Grant or Katharine Hepburn.
 But a personality need not be irrelevant or a distraction if the effort to probe deeply into a composer is sustained: the composer is revealed along with the individuality of the performer, and Hamelin does that to the level of wizardry.
 Thus a Debussy prelude as an encore has a veiled charm that the pianist seemed to view from the inside out, as though inhabiting the colorations and the linked, unsquare phrasing characteristic of the French composer.
 The demand to hear more, enthusiastically generated by the Orpheus Chamber Orchestra with whom he came to Carmel Saturday night, shed that kind of light.
-Marc-Andre Hamelin played Mozart with inside know...
+Marc-Andre Hamelin played Mozart with ins...

 Collaboration on another classic: Indianapolis Ballet, ISO join forces for 'The Sleeping Beauty'